ashokpawar25/MerchantsGuideToTheGalaxy/README.md

 - `public String processQueries()`

 # Repository Package - Classes from this package interact with the database, performing operations requested by the services.
+### There are two types of repositories I used for this problem
+- Inmemory repository : This repository will interact with inmemeory database
+- Mongo Reposiotory : This repository will interact with mongodb database

 ## InMemoryIntergalacticUnitRepository